shawngraham/3812-ar/README.md

 Here, we use `<a-entity mindar-image-target="targetIndex: 0">`  to say, hey, here's how we want you to display the graveModel on the screen or hey, we want you to attach the video to the third target (targetIndex: 2) and lay it out like this.

 Do you see how you could add other assets to your webapp, and how to tie them to the different target images?
+Look up the documents for mindar or aframe if you want to see how else you can add things.

 ## Location Based AR

-See this [from my digital archaeology course](https://digiarch.netlify.app/week/11/augmented-reality/) to get a handle on making your AR appear based on location.
+See this [from my digital archaeology course](https://digiarch.netlify.app/week/11/augmented-reality/) to get a handle on making your AR appear based on location, using the same framework we've used above.

+It is also possible to write geotriggers in Twine such that a passage appears only if you're standing in the right spot.
+See [The Twine Cookbook](https://twinery.org/cookbook/geolocation/sugarcube/sugarcube_geolocation.html).
+Download the example; import it into Twine.
+See also [this older tutorial](https://github.com/shawngraham/ar-archaeology/blob/master/workshop%20materials/Hacking%20Twine%20to%20make%20a%20location-based%20game.md) about how to set your different passages by geolocation.
+It's been a while since I did that, so I'll have to re-work it out, but if anyone's game for that, then I'm happy to do it.